Julian-604/ALL/README.md

 # BASH

+command language interpreter for interacting with a computer from the command line it suroundes the operating system kernal

-it provides a prompt are we can type the command which will be interpreted by shell and executed on the operating system
+it provides a prompt are we can type command which will interpreted by shell and excuted on the opertaing system